PEP 599 – The manylinux2014 Platform Tag

 However, if this PEP can be an indicator, the process is now well-defined and easily repeatable, which should increase the timeline for rollout of a newer, updated platform tag.

-The following criteria determine a linux
+The following criteria determine a linux wheel’s eligibility for

-the manylinux2014
+the manylinux2014 tag:

 - The wheel may only contain binary executables and shared objects